Skip to content

 • Business loans: Apply for a small business loan or line of credit from your bank, or through an online lender like Fundera or OnDeck.

-• Government funding: Get a small business grant, loan, or find an investor through the Small Business Administration’s funding programs.
+• Government funding: Get a small business grant, loan, or find an investor through the Small Business Administration’s funding programs (if you’re in the United States).
 You’ll also want to check with your local government to see what federal or state-level business grants are available to you.

 • Credit card: Apply for a business credit card with a low interest rate to help with cash flow while you’re just starting out.